Celebrating Pride with These Pride Designers

-Source : System Magazine
+Source: System Magazine

 From growing up on a farm to becoming a Creative Director of a well-known fashion house Moschino in Italy, Jeremy Scott has climbed the ladder to fashion while being a queer genius.
 He’s an active member of the LGBTQIA+ community in the world by educating people about the rights and beliefs of queer people, and how everyone else can support them.
 A true pioneer of modern fashion, Jeremy Scott has reinvented Moschino’s image in the public eye with his creative designs.
-He has introduced fabulous and fierce designs within mainstream media and has collaborated with iconic starts like Katy Perry, Gigi Hadid, and Madonna.
+He has introduced fabulous and fierce designs within mainstream media and has collaborated with iconic stars like Katy Perry, Gigi Hadid, and Madonna.

 As the Creative Director of Moschino, he likes to focus on bringing queer designs into the limelight that makes queer visibility more apparent in today’s world.
-Although we have come a long way into accepting queerness, we still have a long way to go!
+Although we have come a long way to accepting queerness, we still have a long way to go!